The best way to find informational speech ideas is by looking at your own life and experiences.

-Seek a subject you can get enthusiastic about.
+Seek a subject that builds your enthusiasm.
 Unlike with a persuasive speech, you are not seeking to influence opinion, but to inform.
-At the same time, you don't want to just relay cold, factual information.
+At the same time, you don't want to relay cold, factual information.
 You want to share information so that the audience can enjoy the knowledge, and ultimately benefit from it.

-So try to find informational speech ideas about which you are enthusiastic.
-Your aim should be to present your topic in such a way that an audience member can then use your information to somehow improve their life, even if only in a very small way.
+So try to find informational speech ideas for which you have passion.
+Your aim should be to present your topic whereby an audience member can use the information to improve their life, even if a small way.

-To give you a jumpstart, here are several topic ideas for an informational speech.
+To give you a jumpstart, here are several topic ideas for an informative speech.

-Personal hobbies are a natural place to start when looking for ideas for an informational speech.
+Personal hobbies are a natural place to start when looking for ideas for informative speech topics.

-A hobby is generally something you're enthusiastic about and have participated in long enough to know the topic fairly well.
-Stamp collecting, crafts, writing, performing magic, etc are all potential ideas.
+A hobby is generally something you're enthusiastic about and have participated in long enough to know the topic reasonably well.
+Stamp collecting, crafts, writing, performing magic, etc. are all potential ideas.

 You can give a speech about an interesting person, perhaps even someone you are related to or who lives in your town.

-Perhaps one of your relatives was a founder of your town.
+Perhaps one of your relatives was the founder of your town.
 Or maybe you know somebody that invented something interesting.
-It could be a little more mundane... maybe your relative is head of the parks department, or is an animal trainer at the local zoo.
+It could be a little more mundane.
+Maybe your relative is head of the parks department or is an animal trainer at the local zoo.

-What technologies are you interested in?
-Explain how a technology works and what it does for you.
-It could be a videogame, for example - find out more about who created the game and how the game was created, where it is made, and who is involved.
-Do not just explain how something works... describe how it impacts us too.
+What technologies interest you?
+Explain how a particular technology works and what it does for you.
+It could be a videogame, for example - find out more about who created the game and how the game developed, where did the coding take place, and what company backed the work.
+Do not just explain how something works.
+Describe how the subject matter impacts the audience too.

-Has your family taken a vacation to an interesting place?
+Has your family taken a vacation to an exotic place?

-Tell the audience how you decided to go there, what transportation you took, what sights you passed on the way, and what the people are like.
-Describe in vivid detail the style of dress, the food, and the weather in the daily lives of the people that live there.
+Tell the audience how you decided to go there, what transportation you took, what sights you passed on the way, and about the people and culture.
+Describe in vivid detail the style of dress, the food, and the weather.
+Discuss the daily lives of the people that live in the location.

 In all cases, consider how you can relate the topic to the audience.
-If you are speaking about a country, tell the audience about the political structure of the country and how that relates to the United States, trades with other parties, or cooperates militarily.
+If you are speaking about a country, tell the audience about the political structure of the nation.
+For example, discuss how the other government relates to the United States, trades with other parties, or cooperates militarily.

-Still stuck on what to speak about?
+Are you still stuck on finding a topic to speak about that you like?
 Check out these good informative speech topics to give you some more ideas.